ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

 database
   Name of the RACF database to use for the purge state.

-  This option is only applicable when :emphasis:`state=purge`.
+  This option is only applicable when *state=purge*.

   | **required**: False
   | **type**: str